larrykollar/MDITA_tools/README.md

 # MDITA tools

-Awk scripts to set up Markdown documents for Lightweight DITA, either as standalone MDITA topics or as a stepping stone to full-weight DITA.
+Scripts to set up Markdown documents for Lightweight DITA, either as standalone MDITA topics or as a stepping stone to full-weight DITA.
 They are also useful to convert word processor documents, first by exporting or converting to Markdown.